 ”The most valuable of all talents is that of never using two words when one will do.”

-Be creative and attract the recruiter’s attention with words and phrases that sizzle and are straight to the point.
+Be creative and attract the reader’s attention with words and phrases that sizzle and are straight to the point.
 Enhancv’s new feature – Content Analyzer can help you with that.

 2. Typographical errors